siavashk/pycpd/README.md

 `pip install -r requirements.txt`

-Append `pycpd/core` to your `PYTHONPATH`:
+Append `pycpd/pycpd` to your `PYTHONPATH`:

-`export PYTHONPATH=$PYTHONPATH:$HOME/pycpd/core`
+`export PYTHONPATH=$PYTHONPATH:$HOME/pycpd/pycpd`

 ## Usage

-Each registration method is contained within a single class inside the core subfolder.
+Each registration method is contained within a single class inside the pycpd subfolder.
 To try out the registration, you can simply call `python tests/fish{Transform}{Dimension}.py`, where Transform is either Rigid, Affine or Deformable and Dimension is either 2D or 3D.